Matt-Eva/intro-to-hash-tables/README.md

 }
 ```

 You can think of hash tables as a filing cabinet (or, well, a dictionary, as the Python developers did).
 Each cabinet has a label on it, which corresponds to our "key".
 The files inside the drawer corresponds with our "value".
-When we want to access a set of files from the cabinet, we use the label to lookup the appropriate drawer that contains our files.
+When we want to access a set of files from the cabinet, we use the label to look up the appropriate drawer that contains our files.

 Or, to use Python's dictionary analogy, each word in our dictionary correlates with a "key" in our hash table.
 The definition associated with each word correlates with the "value" in our hash table.
 When we want to look up a certain definition, we locate the word we're looking up in our dictionary, then read the definition.

 This is exactly how computers operate as well!
 Once we've added a key-value pair to our dictionary, we can pass the key to our program, and it will find the value associated with that key.

-As you have likely experienced, this is a very easy and convenient way to structure data.
+This is a very easy and convenient way to structure data.
 It gives us, as programmers, a more flexible way of organizing information than arrays, which use index-value pairings.

 Arrays and hash tables are very similar data structures, but they have a couple of important differences, which we'll explore in this reading.
 As a high level overview, we can think of arrays as <em>ordered, sequential</em> data structures with <em>index-value</em> pairings, and hash tables as <em>unordered</em> data structures with <em>key-value</em> pairings.